BunsDev/cclo/README.md

 - Uniswap v4 introduces hooks where we can run arbitrary logic before and after different actions such as a swap, or modification of liquidity.
 - CCLO is a hook contract designed to allow chain abstraction and greater sharing of liquidity across chains by providing a seamless integration of multiple chains behind the scenes.

-**Users can provide liquidity across multiple chains simply by interacting with a single hook contract on one chain.**
+**Users can provide liquidity across multiple chains simply by interacting with a single hook contract on one chain.
+CCLO is designed to work seamlessly with two or more chains.
+When a user adds liquidity from one chain, it's automatically distributed to other connected chains based on the specified strategy.
+This multi-chain capability allows for flexible and efficient liquidity management across various blockchain networks**

 ## CCLO Architecture